-- Watch for pedestrians at all times - o Scan the road and the sides of the road ahead for potential pedestrians. - o Before making a turn, look in all directions for pedestrians crossing. - o Don't drive distracted or after consuming alcohol or other drugs. - o Do not talk on a cell phone while driving. - o For maximum visibility, keep your windshield clean and headlights on. - Yield to pedestrians at crossings - Yield to pedestrians at crosswalks, whether marked or unmarked. - Yield to pedestrians when making right or left turns at intersections. - o Do not park in or block crosswalks.
-Provide a safety zone for pedestrians. - Drive within the posted speed limit and avoid aggressive maneuvers - o If you are traveling on a road with more than one lane of traffic, be especially aware of motor vehicles stopped for crossing pedestrians.
-Do not pass the stopped vehicles. - o Obey speed limits and come to a complete stop at stop signs and signals. - o Always be prepared to stop for pedestrians.
+- Watch for pedestrians at all times - o Scan the road and the sides of the road ahead for potential pedestrians. - Before making a turn, look in all directions for pedestrians crossing. - Don't drive distracted or after consuming alcohol or other drugs. - o Do not talk on a cell phone while driving. - o For maximum visibility, keep your windshield clean and headlights on. - Yield to pedestrians at crossings - Yield to pedestrians at crosswalks, whether marked or unmarked. - Yield to pedestrians when making right or left turns at intersections. - O Do not block or park in crosswalks.
+Provide a safety zone for pedestrians. - Drive within the posted speed limit and avoid aggressive maneuvers - o If you are traveling on a road with more than one lane of traffic, be especially aware of motor vehicles stopped for a crossing pedestrian.
+Do not pass the stopped vehicle. - Obey speed limits and come to a complete stop at STOP signs and signals. - o Always be prepared to stop for pedestrians.